zigamacele/shopping-cart/README.md

 # Shopping Cart

-Webstore wher u can browse and add selected items into your cart \
+Shopping website prototype where you can browse / add selected items into your cart.

 JS Framework: React\
 React Libraries: React Router, Immer, React-icons\